-Where to Stay, 21 Things You Must See and Everything to Know Before You Go.
-Santiago Chile
+Where to Stay, where to eat & 21 things you must see.
+Everything to Know Before You Go to Santiago Chile

-This covers everything you need to know to plan your Santiago vacation especially if you’re planning on going over Christmas.
-Plus and personal insights and our Santiago itinerary so you can plan your own.
+This Santiago de Chile travel guide covers everything you need to know to plan your vacation especially if you’re planning on going over Christmas.
+Plus our personal insights, where to stay in Santiago, the hotel we stayed at and our Santiago itinerary so you can plan your own.
 There’s a lot to see and do in Santiago but the subway/underground makes it really easy to get around.

-- Where to Stay, 21 Things You Must See and Everything to Know Before You Go.
-Santiago Chile
+- Where to Stay, where to eat & 21 things you must see.
+Everything to Know Before You Go to Santiago Chile

 - Share your Chile experiences